 What is Skyroam Global Hotspot?

-The portable internet device Skyroam Solis functions as a global internet hotspot and provides a fast and secure WIFI access wherever you are in the world.
-There are no subscriptions, instead you pay a flat daily rate for the days you need it.
+The portable internet device Skyroam Solis functions as a global internet hotspot and provides fast and secure WIFI access wherever you are in the world.
+There are no subscriptions, instead, you pay a flat daily rate for the days you need it.

 How Does Skyroam Work?

 It is super easy to use!
 Simply press start on the Skyroam hotspot and connect your phone, laptop or tablet with the device.
 You can buy and activate your day passes anytime and thus get unlimited internet anywhere for 24 hours.

 *Update: Skyroam now also offers monthly passes and Pay-Per-GB GoData at fantastic rates!
 This saves you a lot of money if you need to use it frequently.

 And the best part: There are no contracts!

 You can buy your preferred plan online at any time on your account site.

 What Makes Skyroam Solis So Special?